United Nations Foundation

 Despite recent outbreaks in the United States and the United Kingdom, measles has all but been eliminated in parts of the world.
 But it still kills more than 242,000 people globally each year, mainly children under 5.
 One solution is integrated, countrywide measles campaigns carried out by country governments with support from the Measles Initiative.
 These large-scale, coordinated efforts, organized by the Measles Initiative, are aimed at reducing measles deaths by 90 percent.

 Polio can be eradicated; less than 1,500 new cases are reported each year.
-As we get closer to wiping this disease off the map, literally, the work only gets harder.
+As they get closer to wiping this disease off the map, literally, the work only gets harder.
 Most of the children who are infected aren’t located in one place but instead are spread across dozens of remote communities in India and Nigeria.
-It takes a global effort to end this disease forever, which is why we support the Global Polio Eradication Initiative.
+It takes a global effort to end this disease forever, which is why they support the Global Polio Eradication Initiative.

 CLIMATE CHANGE AND SUSTAINABLE ENERGY

 The Copenhagen climate change negotiations provide a new basis for countries to collectively tackle climate change.
 They are working with the UN Secretary-General and his Climate Team, government, business, and non-profit leaders to carry forward the progress made in Copenhagen.